 Pruning requires a bit more finesse than just grabbing a pair of shears and hacking away at your beloved plants.
-Last month’s article detailed the when’s and how’s of pruning for different types of plants.
+Part one of this article detailed the when’s and how’s of pruning for different types of plants.
 Now that I’ve covered the basics, it’s time to get out there and do it!
 But first, there are a few more considerations when it comes to the equipment you use.
 This article will also cover cutting techniques for cloning your precious plants.

 Plant Pruning Tools of the Trade

 A pair of hand-held pruners is an essential tool in the arsenal of the home gardener.
 Pruners will last for many years—even decades—if you take care of them.
 Paying the extra price for a decent pair upfront will pay dividends well into the future, as cheap pruners often need to be replaced on a yearly basis.

 For most cutting, thinning and pruning work on perennials, shrubs and even smaller trees, pruners are the tool of choice.
 Avoid anvil-style pruners because they do not make a clean cut and create more surface area that has to heal in the wake of each cut.